sherinsugathan/sherin/index.md

 If [Jekyll] is installed on your computer, you can also build and preview the created site *locally*.
 This lets you test changes before committing them, and avoids waiting for GitHub Pages.[^1] And you will be able to deploy your local build to a different platform than GitHub Pages.

-More specifically, the created site:
+More specifically, shr the created site:

 - uses a gem-based approach, i.e. uses a `Gemfile` and loads the `just-the-docs` gem
 - uses the [GitHub Pages / Actions workflow] to build and publish the site on GitHub Pages